bwqr/mavinote/README.md

 * **Backend**

-    Backend is a RESTful web service that provides authorization and synchronization of notes across multiple applications.
+    Backend is a RESTful web service that provides authorization and synchronization of notes across multiple devices.
 It is implemented in [Rust](https://www.rust-lang.org/tr) and uses [actix-web](https://actix.rs/).

 * **Frontends**

     * Android

         Android implementation of Mavinote.
-Since developing an Android application on Linux is possible, most of the first development in frontend happens in Android.
-        Other frontend implementations may receive the updates much later.
 It is implemented in [Kotlin](https://kotlinlang.org/) and uses [Jetpack Compose](https://developer.android.com/jetpack/compose).

     * iOS